-The SPERRY UNIVAC 1100 Series Operating System has complete control of the entire SPERRY UNIVAC 1100/10 System.
-Special hardware features are provided to permit this control to be both efficient and reliable.
+The SPERRY UNIVAC 1100 Series Operating System has complete control of the entire SPERRY UNIVAC 1100/20 System.
+Special hardware features are provided to permit this control.

 The integrity of the system is maintained by guard mode operation.
 In this mode, certain instructions, registers, and storage locations are available for the exclusive use of the executive system.